jatcwang/talks/scala_implicits_101/src/main/tut/presentation.md

 ## 2. Put implicits in companion objects

 - No explicit import required!
-- The default location to look for implicits especially typeclass instances
+- The default location to look for implicits, especially for typeclass instances

----
+## 2. Put implicits in companion objects

 - Defining a new data type (e.g. `Dog`)?
-  - Put it in `Dog` companion object
+  - Put typeclass instances in `Dog` companion object
 - Defining a new typeclass (e.g. `Encoder`)?
   - Add instances for basic data types (Int, Double, String, etc) if it makes sense